jamesbehr/torpedo/README.md

 Inspired by ThePrimeagen's Harpoon and tmux-sessionizer

 ## Workspaces
 The tool is built around the idea *workspaces* that contain *projects*.

+To begin creating workspaces and project, you must first create a workspace root.
+A workspace root contains a `.torpedo.kdl` configuration file that tracks all the workspaces.

+    $ mkdir ~/workspaces
+    $ cd ~/workspaces
+    $ torpedo init

-You can create a workspace called `foo` in the current directory.
+Once inside a workspace root, you can create a workspaces, e.g. called `foo`.

     $ torpedo workspace new foo

-You could also add a workspace to a specified directory.

-    $ torpedo workspace new --directory ~/workspaces foo

-Torpedo will keep track of these workspaces for you, no matter where you put them.
-If you have a central place to keep your workspaces, it can be a good idea to create an alias that adds workspaces to that directory automatically.

-    $ alias tws=torpedo workspace new --directory ~/workspaces
-    $ tws bar

 Once you have created a workspace, you can select it with the fuzzy finder.